-When buying, selling, and registering a vehicle in Texas, you will need a Texas vehicle bill of sale.
-A Texas bill of sale is not only a receipt that proves that the sale took place, it also acts as protection for both the buyer and the seller, should any issues arise with the vehicle being sold.
-For example, If the seller got a ticket a few days before selling the vehicle, the Texas vehicle bill of sale can prove that the buyer did not own the vehicle at that time.
+When buying, selling, and registering a vehicle in Texas, you will need a bill of sale.
+It is not only a receipt that proves that the sale took place, it also acts as protection for both the buyer and the seller, should any issues arise with the vehicle being sold.
+For instance, If the seller got a ticket a few days before selling the vehicle, this can prove that the buyer did not own the vehicle at that time.

 Other Documents That You May Need